Mikra011/arcade_clone/README.md

 If you prefer not to register, you can log in with the following credentials:
 - **Username**: user
 - **Password**: password

+## Notes:

+- Currently, only JavaScript challenges are available.
+- Time and space constraints do not align with the limits of my current deployment tier.
+To explore more advanced challenges, please run the project locally, or visit the original site: [codesignal/arcade](https://app.codesignal.com/arcade)